 For other types of emergency contraception (like an IUD or ella), you need an appointment with or prescription from a Planned Parenthood health center or other doctor or nurse.

-The expert staff at your local Planned Parenthood health center can give you more information about emergency contraception, and help you get the morning-after pill or IUD.
+The expert staff at your nearest Planned Parenthood health center can give you more information about emergency contraception, and help you get the morning-after pill or IUD.

 We offer services in: